IADC Drilling Middle East 2019 Conference & Exhibition

 Cybersecurity frameworks and guidance documents are not easy to read or understand and the cybersecurity risks are inherited from sub-supplier to OEMs to the owner.
 This leads to challenges when determining how to implement cybersecurity improvements.
 Too often, cybersecurity guidance documents don’t clearly describe how to confidently undertake the implementation of a cybersecurity program or system.
 With increased levels of automation and smart functionalities in the offshore industry, Conventional risk assessment methods need to be strengthened and improved to perform systematical reviews of the operational and safety impacts of these complex cyber-enabled assets and their associated systems.
 This paper will describe a cybersecurity approach to mitigating cybersecurity risks created by potential vulnerabilities, threats, and interruption consequences observed within a company and for assets.

-Automation for Improved Rig Performance: William Chmela, Vice President, Helmrich & Payne Technologies
+Automation for Improved Rig Performance: David Millwee, Vice President Operational Support Services, William Chmela, Helmerich & Payne Technologies

 Automated directional drilling reduces drilling and lifting costs and improves the hydrocarbon production potential of the field.
 We show case studies where we automate the following to improve performance: gathering and QC of all relevant data; determination of BHA tendencies, motor yields, and bit position in real-time; determination of the slide/rotate sequence to best follow the defined path; and automated execution of the decisions by direct link to the rig control system while dynamically adapting to the changing environment.

-15.00 Networking Break & Open Exhibition – Sponsored by Baker Hughes, A GE Company
+15.00 Networking Break & Open Exhibition – Sponsored by Baker Hughes

 15.30 Human Factors, Training and Developing

-Unpacking the Benefits of Human Factors Considerations with and within New and Existing Systems and Processes: Adebayo Aremu, Operations Superintendent, Kenny Adams, Ansgar Schwietering, KCA Deutag
+Unpacking the Benefits of Human Factors Considerations with and within New and Existing Systems and Processes: Adebayo Aremu, Operations Superintendent, Kenny Adams, Head of Land Drilling QHSSET, Ansgar Schwietering, KCA Deutag

 The journey to harness the benefits of human factors considerations continues to take us to interesting places at KCADeutag.
 This presentation will provide high level insight into ways human factors have been addressed, in the last 4 years, with or within some of our individual systems and processes with a main focus on situational awareness.
 The human factor considerations have given good results including; reduced well control events, reduced safety incident, continually improving operational performance, and ultimately a healthy and happy workforce.